Discovering the Great Workaround

 What was once a way to ‘put up, and ‘make do’ has become a ‘great workaround’ that will be studied for decades to come.
 The changes we are noticing are not all taking place in the individual workers however.
 Companies have been deliberate about experimenting in this transition as well.
 New programs for onboarding, job shadowing, and front-end planning have become normal ways of working and will all have an effect on the scale and design of a corporate office.

 Normal means many things.
 It comes filled with notions about things we share and things that make us an individual.
-Making sense of the normal can evade our consciousness, Our imagination fills up quickly, we have work to concentrate on after all.
+Making sense of the normal can evade our consciousness.
 Much of the discussion about working from home arrives as a simple question.
 Will people go back to normal?
-Or will this whole working from home thing change us forever?
+Or will this whole working from home thing change work forever?
 From everything we are learning through our DayShift studies the answer is going to land somewhere in the middle.